Larei Lathup

 Larei Lathup is a 2021 Manipuri film written and directed by Ojitbabu Ningthoujam.
 It stars Silheiba Ningthoujam and Ithoi Oinam in the lead roles.
-The film was premiered at Manipur State Film Development Society (MSFDS) on 13 November 2021.
+The film premiered at Manipur State Film Development Society (MSFDS) on 13 November 2021.
 It was the opening film (fiction) at the Festival of Cinemas of Manipur 2022, a 15-day long multi-lingual film festival organised by MSFDS in April 2022.

 Larei Lathup was also screened at the Sangai Film Festival 2022, organised as a part of the Manipur Sangai Festival.